 What support is available?

-We work closely with local police and other services to deliver a multi-agency response.
-If you are worried that a child or young person you are working is at risk of extremism you can make a referral to Children’s Social Care in the usual way through the Single Point of Entry (SPOE).
+e work closely with local police and other services to deliver a multi-agency response.
+If you are worried that a child or young person you are working is at risk of extremism you can make a referral to Children’s Social Care in the usual way through the Children’s MASH.
 If you have concerns but are not sure whether a referral is required you can contact Sujeevan Ponnampalam to discuss.

 If there are significant concerns, following an assessment the referral may be passed on to the ‘Channel’ safeguarding group to consider what support and interventions may be available Any interventions are tailored to meet individual needs and will include a range of activities such as mentoring, leadership skills and other practical assistance.